pyrochlore/obsidian-tracker/README.md

 Version 1.10.4
 - Allow using a regular expression as a key of the parameter `textValueMap`
-- Allow using a relative date value in `initMonth` in the month view
 - Add a parameter `shiftOnlyValueLargerThan` to determine when to do `valueShift`
 - Fixed bugs reported by users
 - Fixed typo in plugin settings

+Version 1.10.5
+- Allow using a relative date value in `initMonth` in the month view

 ## !!!
 Breaking Changes !!!